biowalter/senes/README.md

 - **The rate of somatic assortment of the target allele.**
 - **The probability distribution of the number of copies of the target allele.**

-The loci are assumed to be _biallelic_ (_e.g._ two alternative alleles contributed by each parent or mutant and wild type developmental variants) and the number of copies of the target allele is expressed as _fraction of the total number of copies_ of the locus under investigation ``[0, 1]``.
-We termed this fraction _Nuclear Prevalence_.
+The loci are assumed to be _biallelic_ —_e.g._ two alternative alleles, each contributed by a parent, or two alternative developmental variants.
+The number of copies of the target allele is expressed as  _fraction of the total number of copies_ of the locus under investigation, which can assume values between``[0, 1]`` when the copy number is conserved, or between ``[0, chromosomes]`` when _nullisomic_ loci are allowed to form.

 **``SENES``** currently supports two models of macronuclear architecture.